tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-24-slides-for-trends-preso-symposium-for-communicating-complex-info.md

 ## About the Symposium for Communicating Complex Information

-You can view the conference program and schedule here: <a href="https://scci2019.weebly.com/program-and-schedule.html">Symposium for Communicating Complex Information</a>.
+You can view the conference program and schedule for the Symposium for Communicating Complex Information <a href="https://scci2019.weebly.com/program-and-schedule.html">here</a>.

 <figure><a href="https://scci2019.weebly.com/"><img src="/images/sccihomepage.png" alt="Symposium for Communicating Complex Information (SCCI)" /></a><figcaption></figcaption></figure>